 Student civility may seem like a common-sense issue for students to work out on their own, but encouraging professionalism with simple rules for respect and consideration for student interactions online and offline can go a long way toward fostering an environment conducive to learner engagement.
-Here, we offer tips to keeping your students’ online or on-ground class interactions respectful and professional from Dave Ellis’ , and from Ryan Watkins and Michael Corry’s E-Learning Companion: A Guide to Online Success, Fourth Edition.
+Here, we offer tips to keeping your students’ interactions respectful and professional from Dave Ellis’ , and from Ryan Watkins and Michael Corry’s E-Learning Companion: A Guide to Online Success, Fourth Edition.

 Online interaction can pose unique challenges to maintaining student civility as there is a certain amount of anonymity that comes with interacting without seeing one another face-to-face.
 Just as you’d set expectations for respectful behavior for on-ground courses, set forth the rules of engagement for students to agree to in online discussions to keep them lively and engaging, while remaining professional.